nadeeravista/mongo-docker/README.md

 # Overview
-This is a simple docker file for you to spin up a mongodb server
+This is a simple docker file for you to spin up a MongoDB server

 ## Installation steps